 The constitution of the Commonwealth of Pennsylvania includes a powerful mandate requiring the state to provide a “thorough and efficient” public school system for its citizens.
-Clearly the authors who drafted this language understood the importance of education in building a fruitful and successful society, and the duty those responsible with governing society have in ensuring that education is of high quality.
+Clearly, the authors who drafted this language understood the importance of education in building a fruitful and successful society, and the duty those responsible for governing society have in ensuring that education is of high quality.

-We know that for many citizens in this commonwealth, especially those who are black or brown and of low socio-economic status, the education being delivered does not adhere to the mandate the constitution lays before us.
-Many schools are not effectively educating our children and we have witnessed our neighborhoods suffer as a result.
-We can not allow the decay of our educational system to erode our communities.
-We must begin to challenge ourselves to explore new methods of delivering education, to create a fair and equitable funding system, and to equip our chronically failing schools and school districts with the resources and decision-making power necessary to enact real change.
+We know that for many citizens in this commonwealth, especially those who are black or brown and of low socioeconomic status, the education being delivered does not adhere to the mandate the constitution lays before us.
+Many schools are not effectively educating our children, and we have watched our neighborhoods suffer as a result.
+We can’t allow the decay of our educational system to erode our communities.
+We must begin to explore new methods of delivering education, to create a fair and equitable funding system, and to equip our chronically failing schools and school districts with the resources and decision-making power necessary to enact real change.

 To successfully fight for the resources, policies, and creativity necessary to fix our broken school s and school systems, we all have to work together.
 Our region has seen innovative and successful delivery models that have transformed some of Pittsburgh’s schools and attracted those from across the county.

 Far too often these changes do not affect the children who are most in need and the vast majority of students who are underserved in the district remain in schools that are not educating them properly.